Skip to main content

 Succession of a social tenancy when the tenant dies

-If someone you live with dies, and they have a Scottish secure tenancy with the council or housing association, you can sometimes inherit the tenancy and continue living there.
+If someone you live with dies and they have a Scottish secure tenancy with the council or housing association, you can sometimes inherit the tenancy.
 This is called succession.
+It means you can stay in the home.

 To qualify, you must have been living with the tenant in the property as your main or only home.
 If you’re refused succession of a tenancy you may be able to appeal the decision.